TjWheeler/utaba-community/mcpservers/utaba-community-shell/README.md

 ## 🙏 Acknowledgments

+This solution was built by Tim Wheeler and Claude (with the Sonnet 4), and was an awesome collaboration.
+Find more open source from [Utaba AI](https://utaba.ai) at the [Utaba Git Hub Community Project](https://github.com/TjWheeler/utaba-communit)

 - Built with the [Model Context Protocol](https://modelcontextprotocol.io/) by Anthropic
 - Uses TypeScript for type safety and developer experience
 - Express.js powers the approval web interface